 I visited Stephenville, Stephenville Crossing, St. George’s and other communities campaigning for now MHA Scott Reid.
 I ended up tenting and enjoying the sights, sounds and surroundings of the beautiful West Coast.
 On the 23rd my grandparents would celebrate 50 years of marriage.
 August also brought much municipal pavement in Conche, St. Anthony, Roddickton-Bide Arm and work in Flower’s Cove would continue throughout the Fall.
 A 25′ wharf extension was granted for Conche.
 We saw a little free library pop-up at Consumer’s Co-op in Flower’s Cove and the Burnt Cape Cafe, Raleigh.
 My friends arrived from Alberta and we spent the weekend in Woody Point, Trout River and Norris Point.
 More beauty on the West Coast.

 I’ve spent summer travelling all over The Straits-White Bay North, the West Coast, a little time in St. John’s and some European travels.
 It was a well-rounded time to connect, experience with people and places at the doorsteps, at business, in community and at special events.
 Summer is truly bustling in Newfoundland and Labrador!

 Christopher Mitchelmore, MHA (The Straits-White Bay North)

-Posted on January 2, 2015, in Business, Community Economic Development, Landscapes/Geography, Politics and tagged business, Christopher Mitchelmore, culture, Newfoundland and Labrador, Rural, vacation, Viking.
+Posted on January 2, 2015, in Business, Community Economic Development, Nature, Politics and tagged business, Christopher Mitchelmore, Culture, Newfoundland and Labrador, Rural, vacation, Viking.
 Bookmark the permalink.
 Leave a comment.